vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-shipping.md

 ## Features

-`useShipping` composable can be use to:
+`useShipping` composable can be used for:

 * Loading shipping address for the current cart.
 * Saving shipping address for the current cart.